Rakesh-call/k8s/docker/module6-lab.md

 >
 >
 >
-> **The Problem:** The current setup is a major security hazard.
-All components are lumped onto the default network bridge.
-This means if a hacker exploits a vulnerability in the public Nginx web server, they can scan, connect to, and potentially download data directly from the private PostgreSQL database port, failing compliance audits.
+> **The Problem:** Corporate security compliance states that the Ledger Database must be physically incapable of routing packets to or from the public internet or the public API gateway tier.
+Furthermore, you cannot trust basic application configurations; you must verify that the underlying Linux network namespace boundaries are actively blocking packet traversal.
 >
 >
 >